 Choosing between a conservatory or extension can be a daunting task.
 However, with the definitions above, you can choose the perfect one for your home.
 If you need help finding the perfect conservatory or extension from our range, get in touch with us today.

 By comparing the differences between these two structures, you can see that a house extension is by far the most superior choice if you are looking to increase the size of your home.
 As well as providing more structural integrity, more thermal efficiency and being much more aesthetically pleasing than a standard conservatory, it is also low cost and doesn’t require building regulations.
 This means that building work can be completed quickly, letting you enjoy your new house extension in next to no time at all.

 House Extensions: Explore Our Range

-Which type of house extension is best for your home?
-Take a closer look at our stunning range to find out more.
+Which type of house extension is best for your home? a glass extension or a solid roof extension, take a closer look at our stunning range to find out more.